 For graphical browsers, this viewing should include consideration of at least the following:

-Platform: there are consistent differences between Macintosh and Windows machines that can result in pages that have been proofed on either platform, even with multiple browsers, still not working well with any browser on the other platform.
+Platform: there are consistent differences between Macintosh and Windows machines that can result in page differences.

 Graphics will be smaller on Windows machines and larger on Macintosh systems, in relation to the adjacent text.